 What Is Wisdom Tooth Removal?

 A person's final two molars, which usually erupt in the high school or college years, are known as wisdom teeth.
 Found in the farthest regions of both arches, wisdom teeth, which are also called third molars, often don't have the necessary space to completely grow in, are hard to keep free of debris, and can call for removal to preserve overall oral wellness.
 These teeth might be impacted (trapped within the gum tissues or bone), misaligned, or not able to erupt as they should, resulting in a host of oral conditions.
 Removing them is often necessary to avoid these issues and maintain long-term oral health.
-At Koslin & Kahn Oral & Facial Surgery, serving Hoover, Alabaster, Jasper, and Clanton, AL, our experienced team will assess your situation and recommend the best course of action for your wisdom tooth removal.
+At Koslin & Kahn Oral & Facial Surgery, serving Hoover, Jasper, and Clanton, AL, our experienced team will assess your situation and recommend the best course of action for your wisdom tooth removal.

 How Are Wisdom Teeth Removed?